minkaotic/front-end-notes/CSS-Notes.md

 - applying a small, negative right margin to the elements: `margin-right: -4px;`
 - setting `font-size: 0;` on the parent element - this makes the size of the space zero as well.
 You'll then need to set the font size of the inline-block child elements back to your desired size.

-##### Columns aren't top-aligned
+##### Top aligning columns

-Since the default vertical alignment for inline(-block) items is `baseline`, the lack of top-alginment will become visible in columns that are different height.
+Since the default vertical alignment for inline(-block) items is `baseline`, the the tops of columns that are different height won't be aligned.
 To change this behaviour, set the column `div`s to `vertical-align: top;`.

-#### Nifty examples
+#### Other nifty usages of `display`
-- `li { display: inline; }` to keep list items next to each other on one line, then use padding and margin to neaten up visually (for more about list manipulation, see: https://teamtreehouse.com/library/lists-5)
+- `li { display: inline; }` to keep list items next to each other on one line, then use padding and margin to neaten up visually (for more on list manipulation, see: https://teamtreehouse.com/library/lists-5)
 - Setting an `<a>` element's display value to block makes its hover area expand within its parent (nicer for clickability) and lets you apply top and bottom padding values.